benknight/cocolist-app/README.md

 ## Database

-The Cocolist web app uses Airtable as its data source.
+The Cocolist web app uses an Airtable base as its data source.
 Data can be viewed and downloaded here:

 Dataset|Link
 --|--